Drug Distribution & Trafficking Lawyers in San Diego

 Not all drug sales happen between one person and a dealer.
 Drug trafficking often involves large quantities of controlled substances.
 And while one person may transport them, they are usually going to be distributed between many different people.
 Drug trafficking may also include charges for other crimes such as international drug trafficking (especially across the borders of Mexico), money laundering, drug conspiracy, and perhaps gang activity.

-California law does not actually draw any distinction between drug dealing and drug trafficking.
+Trafficking charges are determined by the weight of the drugs involved, but California law does not actually draw any distinction between drug dealing and drug trafficking.
 But if the police, prosecutors, or judges call the offense trafficking instead of dealing, the penalties are likely to be much more severe.

 Law enforcement agencies in these areas focus on drugs linked to gang activity, drug pipelines or corridors such as state highways, meth labs, and drugs that are brought into California by “mules,” even when those mules are not aware they have transported drugs.